-We are a company incorporated in the Cayman Islands, and our ADSs are listed on the NYSE.
+We are a company incorporated in the Cayman Islands, and we have applied for listing of the ADSs on the NYSE.
 The NYSE market rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the NYSE corporate governance listing standards.